-18.1 Setting up the credential profile
+18.1 Setting up the credential profile for key recovery

-If you want to collect recovered keys onto smart cards, you must set up at least one credential profile with the Key Recovery Only option.
+If you want to collect recovered keys onto smart cards or to soft certificate packages, you must set up at least one credential profile with the Key Recovery Only option.
 Credential profiles with this option cannot be used for any other smart card requests.